 Delay effects are measured in how many milliseconds the loop takes to complete.
 How that time is set can be set manually with a dial or static setting, or can be set with “tap tempo.”

-When you’re searching for the best delay pedal you might find yourself looking at multi-effect pedals.
+When you’re searching for the right delay you might find yourself looking at multi mode effect pedals.
 Pedals that have every kind of effect under the sun built in.

 If you’re just starting out, a multi-effect pedal can be helpful for acquainting yourself with what a dedicated pedal can do.
 Their usefulness tends to end there.
 Multi-effects pedals are usually complicated to use and lack the lush tonal qualities even the lowest-end dedicated pedals produce.